corpus-io/tokenize.it-smart-contracts/docs/using_the_contracts.md

 - `_buyer`: address of the investor

 - `_receiver`: address of the recipient of the payment
-- `_minAmount`: Minimal amount of tokens the investor needs to buy, in [bits](https://docs.openzeppelin.com/contracts/2.x/crowdsales#crowdsale-rate) (smallest subunit of the token, e.g. the equivalent of WEI for Ether)
+- `_amount`: amount of tokens the investor can to buy, in [bits](https://docs.openzeppelin.com/contracts/2.x/crowdsales#crowdsale-rate) (smallest subunit of the token, e.g. the equivalent of WEI for Ether)

-- `_maxAmount`: Maximal amount of tokens the investor can buy (can be the same as `_minAmount`), in [bits](https://docs.openzeppelin.com/contracts/2.x/crowdsales#crowdsale-rate)
-`_tokenPrice`: price per token denoted in the currency defined in the next field, and denominated in [bits](https://docs.openzeppelin.com/contracts/2.x/crowdsales#crowdsale-rate).
+- `_tokenPrice`: price per token denoted in the currency defined in the next field, and denominated in [bits](https://docs.openzeppelin.com/contracts/2.x/crowdsales#crowdsale-rate).
 Please refer to the [price explanation](price.md) for more details.

 - `_expiration`: Unix timestamp  at which the offer expires